staog/to-do-app/README.md

 # To-Do Application

-To-Do App that keeps you organized.
+Simple to do application that keeps you organized.

 You can add as many tasks as you want.